Jgalvani/plot_localisations/README.md

 # plot_localisations

-It creates a png file which display the map of France with the localisations of darty's shops.
+It creates a png file which displays the map of France with the localisations of darty's shops.

 To run this notebook you need a shapefile of France.